apache/directory-site/source/api/developer-guide.md

 To get the source, build the *trunks/api* and get along with Maven.

 <DIV class="info" markdown="1">
-    We require the use of Java 11 for the recent versions.
+    We require the use of Java 17 for the recent versions.
 The resulting package will work with Java 8 though.

+    Starting from Java version 24 the removal of the SecurityManager will result in some build failure.

-    Th eminimum version of Maven to use is 3.5.4.
+    The minimum version of Maven to use is 3.6.2.
 </DIV>

 ## Versioning Scheme